 DOs & DON'Ts

-Useful tips on life in France
+Useful tips on life in France Expats : DO adjust to France and the French!

-• Restaurant manners : don't order only one dish (if you are not hungry, don't go!), don't drink soft drinks or coffee with a good meal, never ask for a doggy bag, don't try to order things you find only at home : ask for what people here eat or drink.
-An important difference between French and Americans : it is NOT very classy to share the bill on the principle of "who had what".
-If you are three and your share, divide the bill by three and don't go into shocking details like "did you have coffee ?" etc...
+• An important difference between French and Americans : it is NOT very classy to share the bill on the principle of "who had what".
+If you are three and you share, divide the bill by three and don't go into shocking details like "did you have coffee ?" etc...
 See why.

-• Corporate manners : build relations instead of procedures, do not try to mix professional life and private life, do not expect too much from meetings, if you want to convince try to look smart (rather than efficient), don't take it for granted that everybody should speak English, don't be too informal until you're sure it's OK ...
+• Corporate manners : build relations instead of procedures, do not try to mix professional life and private life, do not expect too much from meetings, if you want to convince people try to look smart (rather than efficient), don't take it for granted that everybody should speak English, don't be too informal until you're sure it's OK ...
 More about working with the French.

-• Talk to the boss : France is a very hierachical society : if you are unhappy in a shop or with a client or a supplier, do not waste time talking to someone who does not feel responsible....
+• Talk to the boss : France is a very hierarchical society : if you are unhappy in a shop or with a client or a supplier, do not waste time talking to someone who does not feel responsible....

 • Driving manners : you may insult other drivers : it is part of the game, do not drive too slowly, you may bump (gently!) other cars while parking, do not remain on the left lane on expressways and do not take lanes too seriously in town, etc...
 See more on driving.

 • Men-women relations : do not consider machism French men treating women with consideration : it is galanterie....
 Don't rebuke them!
+Read about feminism in France.

 • DON'T be a prey for pickpockets : Americans are very vulnerable.
 Read a few NONOs.